SCimpleton/simpleSCENIC/README.md

 When you are doing the above, scRNAsq is essentially showing you the various _transcriptional states_ of a tissue.
-How many states exist within your sample is a tricky question, and kind of centres around some sort of combination of how varied the tissue actually is, combined with your clustering resolution and how confident you are that each cluster you annotate as a seperate state/type is actually that.
+How many states exist within your sample is a tricky question, and kind of centres around some sort of combination of how diverse the sample actually is, combined with your clustering resolution and how confident you are that each cluster you annotate as a seperate state/type is actually that.
 My boss always says you should be able to stand up in court and justify that they are truly different.